TheOdinProject/curriculum/ruby/ruby.md

 * Why should you be careful deleting items in an array?
 * How can you convert arrays to strings?
 * How can you figure out if an array contains a particular value?
+* How do you find the biggest item in an array?
+* How do you find the smallest item in an array?
+* How to you find out how big an array is?
+* How do you put an array in order?
 * What are the naming conventions for arrays?
 * What should you store in arrays?